gabrielkamimura/editto/README.md

 # Editto

-Editto is a wysiwyg editor that allows the developers to easily customize everything since buttons style to the available functionality through HTML, CSS and JavaScript.
+Editto is a wysiwyg editor that allows the developers to easily customize everything since buttons style to the available features through HTML, CSS and JavaScript.

 ## Dependencies